-Cameron Peak Fire becomes biggest blaze in Colorado history
+Colorado’s Cameron Peak Fire explodes into biggest blaze in state history

 The blaze, which has consumed an area bigger than Chicago, grew by an area half as large as Washington in a single day Wednesday.

-Now, it has claimed top spot for the largest wildfire in Colorado history, beating out the Pine Gulch Fire, which also set a record this year, charring more than 139,000 acres.
-That fire affected northwest Colorado north of Grand Junction after being ignited by a lightning strike on July 31, and continued to spread until mid-September.
+Now it has claimed top spot for the largest wildfire in Colorado history, beating out the Pine Gulch Fire, which also set a record this year, charring more than 139,000 acres.
+That fire affected northwest Colorado north of Grand Junction after being ignited by a lightning strike July 31 and continued to spread until mid-September.

 Evacuations west of Fort Collins